 Hospices are mostly associated with offering palliative care at the end of a patient’s life.
 Their staff are all experienced in making those difficult final days as comfortable as possible.
 Relatives and loved ones are often able to make regular visits.
 They will also receive support themselves from hospice staff.

-Some hospices also provide palliative care in the earlier stages of terminal illnesses.
+Some hospices provide palliative care in the earlier stages of terminal illnesses.
 This is often in the form of hospice day care.
 Patients can visit during the day for treatment, company and support.
-They’re then able to return to their own home each night.
+They are then able to return to their own home each night.